 Fusion genes involving ALK and a number of partners (most commonly EML4) account for around 2%-5% of the same population that is routinely tested for EGFR mutations [50].
 ALK-driven adenocarcinoma is very sensitive to several ALK TKIs.
-Early trials validated break-apart fluorescent in situ hybridisation (FISH) as the test to identify ALK gene rearrangement but the close association between a positive FISH test and modestly elevated ALK protein in tumour cells allows ALK IHC to be used, either to select cases for confirmatory FISH testing or as the primary therapy-determining test [50, 51].
+Early trials validated break-apart fluorescent in situ hybridisation (FISH) as the test to identify ALK gene rearrangement but the close association between a positive FISH test and modestly elevated ALK protein in tumour cells (TCs) allows ALK IHC to be used, either to select cases for confirmatory FISH testing or as the primary therapy-determining test [50, 51].
 ALK IHC must reliably detect low levels of ALK protein and be validated against alternative tests to detect ALK fusion genes, especially if ALK IHC is used as the therapy-determining assay, without confirmation by FISH [II, A].
 Emerging data demonstrate that the presence of the ALK protein (positive IHC staining) is associated with treatment response [I, A] [52, 53].
-Recently, IHC has been accepted as an equivalent alternative to FISH for ALK testing [54].
+IHC has been accepted as an equivalent alternative to FISH for ALK testing [54].
 Testing for ALK rearrangement should be systematically carried out in advanced non-squamous NSCLC [I, A].
 ALK mutations are emerging as important resistance mechanisms to ALK TKIs and ALK mutation testing may soon become a routine test at relapse as newer-generation ALK TKIs show differential efficacy against different ALK mutations [55].

 ROS1 fusion genes are yet another addictive oncogenic driver that occurs in ~1%-4% of the same testing population.
 Like ALK, ROS1 has several potential fusion gene partners.
-Crizotinib, a TKI effective against ALK and MET, is also approved by the European Medicines Agency (EMA) for use in ROS1-rearranged adenocarcinomas.
+Crizotinib, a TKI effective against ALK and MET, and entrectinib (see below) are also approved by the European Medicines Agency (EMA) for use in ROS1-rearranged adenocarcinomas.
 FISH has been the standard approach to detecting ROS1 rearrangements.
 IHC may be used in a manner similar to ALK testing, to identify candidate tumours for confirmatory FISH testing.
 The sensitivity of this approach is high, using currently available IHC, but specificity of IHC is low [IV, C].
 FISH or other testing is required to confirm the diagnosis; IHC is currently not recommended as the primary treatment determining test [IV, A] [45, 46, 50].
 Testing for ROS1 rearrangement should be systematically carried out in advanced non-squamous NSCLC [III, A].
+Next-generation sequencing (NGS) of tumour-derived RNA is merging as an alternative molecular test for screening or confirming the presence of fusion genes.